ckeditor/ckeditor5/packages/ckeditor5-image/docs/image.md

 	Here you can find the source of the default styles applied by the editor: [`ckeditor5-image/theme/theme.scss`](https://github.com/ckeditor/ckeditor5-image/blob/master/theme/theme.scss).
 </info-box>

 Below you can see a demo of the editor with the image styles feature enabled.
 The default configuration is used.
-You can change styles of images through the image's contextual toolbar.
+You can change the styles of images through the image's contextual toolbar.

 {@snippetTODO image-style}